Cincinnati Reds vs St. Louis Cardinals - September 01, 2019 Recap

 ''In that situation, I was aware of the infielders, but I wasn't paying attention to them,'' Bader said. ''Because I'm just trying to get the ball in the air.''

-''He didn't make the moment bigger than it was,'' St. Louis manager Mike Shildt said. ''That's the sign of a great player.''
+Eugenio Suarez homered for the Reds, who have dropped four in a row.
+Suarez then left the second game after being hit by a pitch in the fifth inning.

-Jose Martinez began the rally with a walk.
-Yadier Molina followed with a ground rule double to set the stage for Bader's hit.
+Jose Martinez began the Cardinals' winning rally with a walk.
+Yadier Molinafollowed with a ground rule double to set the stage for Bader's hit.

-St. Louis scored single runs in the seventh, eighth and ninth for its second consecutive last at-bat win following a 3-2 triumph on Saturday.

 Carlos Martinez (4-2) picked up the victory by striking out the side in the ninth on 13 pitches.

-Cincinnati starter Tyler Mahle, who was added to the roster from Triple-A Louisville earlier in the day, gave up two runs, one earned, on two hits over 6 1-3 innings.
+Cincinnati starter Tyler Mahle, who was added to the roster from Triple-A Louisville earlier in the day, gave up two runs, one earned, on two hits over 6 1/3 innings.
 He struck out five and did not walk a batter.
-He was making his first appearance since July 19.

-St. Louis starter Miles Mikolas gave up three runs on four hits over six innings.
-He struck out five, did not walk a batter and retired the last 10 hitters he faced.

 Suarez broke a 1-1 tie with a two-run shot in the third, his 40th homer of the season.
 He has a major-league leading 20 homers since the All-Star break.